rzzzwilson/Random-Stuff/python_speed_tests/string_concat/README.rst

 appending a numeric string.
 This was tried with both python2 and python3 as well as with the garbage collector enabled and disabled.

+The code in **test2.py** attempts to defeat the python interpreters *inlining* of string concatenation.
+It appears to be enough to declare the variable we are concatenating into as a global.

-In addition, the test code in **run.sh** runs a separate thread that monitors memory usage of the program.
+In addition, the test code in **run.sh** runs a separate thread that monitors memory usage of the programs.

-Results are automatically generated in **results.rst**.
+Results are automatically generated into **results.rst**.

+The real surprise is in the memory used by each concatenation method.
+The memory results for python3 are unexpected, and this is still being investigated.

 Old Results
 -----------